 Chocolate -> Baker’s Chocolate, Dark Chocolate

 The normal store-bought chocolate bars will be loaded with added sugar to give them a consumerist’s taste.
 Since we’re trying to avoid sugars, we really want to make sure that we avoid these, too.
-There are a number of alternatives you can use – my two favorites are Baker’s chocolate and dark chocolate.
+There are some alternatives you can use – my two favorites are Baker’s chocolate and dark chocolate.

-With Baker’s chocolate, you’ll have to add a bit of extra sweetener to really take away from the bitterness of the Baker’s chocolate.
+With Baker’s chocolate, you’ll have to add a bit of extra sweetener to take away from the bitterness of the Baker’s chocolate.
 With dark chocolate, you want to aim for a high cocoa percentage.
-I normally try to get anything above 86%.
-Additionally, there are some low-carb chocolate alternatives you can buy in the store or online, but they run a pretty penny and don’t think it’s worth it in the long run.
+We normally try to get anything above 86%.
+Additionally, there are some low-carb chocolate alternatives you can buy in the store or online, but they run a pretty penny and don’t think it’s worth it in the long term.